-I'm joining Service Space because ... good place to dance :)
+I'm joining Service Space because ... to be in community

-A good day to me is when ...
-I've used head, heart and hands in authentic service of truth, beauty and/or goodness
+A good day to me is when ... brought to bear, received, and appreciated goodness in the world

-My favorite book is ...One is Siddhartha by Herman Hesse
+My favorite book is ...one old favorite is Siddhartha by Herman Hesse

 Jun 26, 2014, 2 comments, 10 smiles Moved to share a few tidbits about recent experiences with the Empty Hands Tour, which is truly a thing of authentic beauty and humbling, nod-your-head awesomeness.
 Seeing Nimo in action -- nay, being with him in action :) -- it's astounding to ponder the sheer level of inner-oriented practice through quiet, personal cultivation and simple, outer service leading up to this point in his journey...
 Which is intersecting so elegantly and serendipitously with so many other journeys.
 For example, at last night's gathering in Philadelphia, anchored by the indefatigable Audrey and creativity-superstar Lahar (who recently crafted these gorgeous gratitude journals), the space witnessed a wonderful confluence of paths with such wonderful souls as dear brother Chaz, recent awakin call guests Sunil, and Vilma (who drove all the way from Connecticut and back!), Karmatube volunteers Vicky and Shail, Nandita who wants to start an awakin circle in Philly -- even Drew who didn't know exactly ...
 Read Full Story